empathic-ai/bevy-native/README.md

 **⚠️ Still in early development. ⚠️**

 Use Bevy to render native user interfaces.
-Write once and run everywhere.

 Platform | Support |
 --- | --- |